 18. Do we need to involve the corporate attorney, Board of Directors, outside legal attorney, CPA, business psychologist?
 If so, when and how?

 Once you’re clear on these aspects, it’s time for the second meeting—this one with the suspect family member.
 When you begin the meeting, keep it at the level of discovery.
 Lay out the facts and ask the family member their perception of what happened.
 Really listen to what they say and how they say it.
-Remember, it’s common for family members not to realize that they are indeed embezzling.
-If this is a first offense, and if the embezzlement is not excessive, some education may be the best course of action.
+Remember, it’s common for family members not to realise that they are indeed embezzling.
+If this is a first offence, and if the embezzlement is not excessive, some education may be the best course of action.
 However, if you believe the family member knew what he or she was doing and did it anyway, or if the embezzlement is substantial, termination may be the only option.

 During the meeting, you need to be vigilant in checking yourself by asking “What would I do if this wasn’t a family member?” and “Is this at a level where I will be able to trust them again?”
 Your answers to these two questions will reveal a lot about your best action plan.